Who Pays the Attorney Fees in a Divorce?

 Hire An Experienced Texas Family Attorney

-The Turner-Monahan family has been providing excellent, knowledgeable counsel in all family law cases since 1973, helping to keep families strong.
+The Turner-Monahan family has provided excellent, knowledgeable counsel in all family law cases since 1973, helping keep families strong.

 Over the past 40 years, hundreds of families have received support from our skilled attorneys as they navigated the divorce and child custody processes.
 Whether it’s an issue of divorce, adoption, child custody, or child support, we’re committed to standing up for your rights.
 Schedule a free, no-obligation consultation with attorney Tyler Monahan to discuss your case details.